ZsZs73/upload2nc/README.md

 ```
 #### Create config for upload2nc
 - Replace NeXtClOuDsHaReId with the ShareID you saved while creating the share
-- Replace 'ThIsIsOpTiOnAl' with the share password, otherwise it should be empty: ''
+- Replace 'ThIsIsOpTiOnAl' with the share password, otherwise it should be empty: '' (two single apostrophes)
 - Replace nextcloud.server.url with your Nextclour URL.
-No trailing spash is needed.
+No trailing slash is needed.
 ```bash
 cd /etc/config
 touch upload2nc